jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Pricing/Price-Overview.md

 Note:

-The public IP prices are different depending on the regions and the IP providers.
-The specific price is subject to the region and line selected at the time of purchase.
+The EIP prices are different depending on the regions and ISP Line types.
+The specific price is subject to the region and ISP line type selected at the time of purchase.
 The regions in the table are not all open; some regions are in preparation for opening.